 1. Carefully follow the instructions.
 While it might not seem like a big deal if your headspace isn’t quite right or if you don’t follow the guidelines for cutting or preparing the food, those things can change the texture of the final product (not to mention the recipe’s safety!).
 Cutting food too large or too small will affect the cooking time, which affects the final texture.

 2. Choose the best quality raw ingredients.
 That means freshly picked, very crisp vegetables, perfectly ripened fruit and high quality cuts of meat.
 Choose produce that is at the appropriate stage of growth and ripeness.
 For example, the larger a cucumber, the less crisp it will be.
 So if you want crunchy pickles, be sure you start with small, crisp cukes.
+If you want firm green beans, use clean, perfectly ripe beans.
+Letting produce languish on the vine or in the fridge leads to soggy, slimy, unpleasant outcomes.

 3. Have realistic expectations.
 However much we’d like to, NO food preservation method can capture the splendor of freshly harvested produce.
 There’s no comparison between green beans cooked the day they were picked and those that have been frozen or canned.
 But I promise you those homegrown green beans will still taste a lot better in January when you pop open a jar than the out of season ‘fresh’ beans or commercially canned or frozen versions.